exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 ## Things to teach

-After completing this exercise, the student should:

-- Know of the existence of the `Array` type.
+- The existence of the `Array` type.
-- Know how to define an array.
+- Defining an array.
-- Know how to access elements in an array by index.
+- Accessing elements in an array by index.
-- Know how to iterate over elements in an array.
+- Iterating over elements in an array.
-- Know of some basic array functions (like finding the index of an element in an array).
+- Basic array functions (like finding the index of an element in an array).
-- Know where it's documented, or at least how to search for it.

 ## Things not to teach

-The following things are outside the scope of this exercise:

 - Multi-dimensional/jagged arrays.
 - Memory and performance characteristics of arrays.